node/openfireLBS/README.md

 openfireLBS
 ===========

-This is Openfire LBS(Location Based Service) plugin based on private protocol as the following but not based on XEP-0080(http://xmpp.org/extensions/xep-0080.html).
+This is Openfire LBS(Location Based Service) plugin based on private extension protocol as the following but NOT based on XEP-0080(http://xmpp.org/extensions/xep-0080.html).

 XMPP LBS Extension
 ==

-1 Get users near me with my GEO location
+1 Get users near me with my location

 REQUEST